National Procrastination Week – March 1, 2027

 National Procrastination Week FAQs

-What are the consequences of procrastination?
+What are the common reasons for procrastination?

 How to Observe National Procrastination Week